MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

 * Include verbs and synonyms, if applicable.
 * Focus on keywords that are likely to be used in the search function of your native apps.

+> [!NOTE]
+> **Semantic description** is available only in [public developer preview](../resources/dev-preview/developer-preview-intro.md).

 The [semanticDescription](../resources/schema/manifest-schema-dev-preview.md#composeextensionscommands) property is used to provide a detailed description of a command for Microsoft Copilot.
-This field allows for up to 5000 characters and isn't displayed in the user interface.
-If the `semanticDescription` property is left empty, Copilot uses the information in the `description` field.
+Semantic description for commands up to 5000 characters and isn't displayed in the user interface.
+If the `semanticDescription` property is left empty, Microsoft Copilot uses the information in the `description` field.
 When writing a `semanticDescription`, you must include information about expected values, limits, and ranges for the command.

 The following table lists the command description examples for each category: